WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 3. **Click** on the email address suggestion for an organization name.
 It will be filled in for you as your organization name.
 4. **Select** the “Create” button.

-> **Note** - The email address that I used for my Bluemix account name is redacted to protect my email identity, yours will not be.
-A Bluemix organization has to be a unique name throughout Bluemix.
-By selecting your Bluemix email address account name as your oganization name ensures you have a unique organization name within Bluemix.
-It also synchs your Bluemix account and organizatin name to keep things simple.
+> **Note** - I have redacted my email address on several of the following screen shots to protect my identity, yours will not be.

 <img src="./media/Step2-image-13.png"/>

 5. **Enter** “Watson Data Platform" (without quotes) as your Bluemix space name.
 6. **Select** the "Create" button.

-> **Note** - Again, the email addres that I used for my organization has been redacted to protect my email identity, yours will not be.

 <img src="./media/Step2-image-14.png"/>